Israel says it will keep Golan as Assad's fortunes, U.S. views shift | Politics

 Israel says it will keep Golan as Assad's fortunes, U.S. views shift

-While not changing the policy, President Joe Biden's administration has been circumspect on the Golan issue, describing Israel's hold in de facto rather than de jure terms.
-Asked in a February interview if Washington would continue to deem the Golan Heights part of Israel, Secretary of State Antony Blinken signaled openness to an eventual policy review on a territory most countries consider to be under occupation.
+While not changing the policy, President Joe Biden's administration has been circumspect on the Golan issue.
+Asked in a February interview if Washington would continue to deem the area part of Israel, Secretary of State Antony Blinken signalled openness to an eventual policy review https://www.reuters.com/article/israel-usa-golan-idINKBN2A9217 on a territory most countries consider to be under occupation.

-"As long as Assad is in power in Syria, as long as Iran is present in Syria, militia groups backed by Iran ... the control of the Golan in that situation, I think, remains of real importance to Israel's security," he told CNN.
-"Legal questions are something else.
-And, over time, if the situation were to change in Syria, that's something we'd look at."

-In his speech, Bennett pledged to double the size of the Israeli population on the Golan, which is currently about equal to a Druze Arab community that often professes loyalty to Syria.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)